Chinese Singaporeans: Literature in Chinese

 Singapore has a thriving literary scene in Chinese.
-The Singapore Association of Writers (新加坡作家协会) regularly publish Singapore Chinese Literature Journal (新华文学), an anthology of literary works by Chinese Singaporeans.
+The Singapore Association of Writers (新加坡作家协会) regularly publish Singapore Chinese Literature Journal (新华文学), an anthology of literary works by Singaporean Chinese.
 A number of writers (or poets) including You Jin, Wang Runhua (王润华), Liu Duanjin (刘瑞金), Rongzi (蓉子) etc. had contributed to the Singapore Chinese literary scene.

 The Singapore Chinese literature reflected the immigration and social-historical changes in Singapore.
 Singapore Chinese literature had its roots from Malaysian Chinese literature, as Singapore was part of Malaya before independence.
 Early Chinese immigrants started with the establishment of Chinese schools and Chinese press and as such began to create works of literature.

 Early Chinese literary magazines such as New Citizens (新國民雜志), Southern Wind (南風), and Singapore Light (星光) in Singapore portrayed the lifestyle of immigrants in the pre-war period.

 During the 1950s, most of the writers in Singapore had literary works portraying the lifestyle of all social spheres of Singapore.
 These literary works contain large use of local Chinese slang, creating unique localised literary works.
 The active writers at that time include Miao Xiu (苗秀), Yaozhi (姚紫), Zhaorong (赵戎) and Shushu (絮絮).

 After Singapore's independence in 1965, the Chinese literature in Singapore began to separate from Malaysian Chinese literature and continued to develop on its own.

 Festivals

-Traditional Chinese festivals are celebrated in Singapore including Chinese New Year, Qingming Festival (also known as Tomb Sweeping Festival), Dragon Boat Festival, Zhong Yuan Festival, Mid-Autumn Festival, Birthday of the Monkey God, Nine Emperor Gods Festival and Dongzhi Festival.
+See also: Chinese New Year customs in SingaporeTraditional Chinese festivals are celebrated in Singapore including Chinese New Year, Qingming Festival (also known as Tomb Sweeping Festival), Dragon Boat Festival, Zhong Yuan Festival, Mid-Autumn Festival, Birthday of the Monkey God, Nine Emperor Gods Festival and Dongzhi Festival.
 Certain traditional Chinese festivals are made public holidays, including Chinese New Year.
 There existed some differences in the Singapore Chinese festival customs as compared to that from mainland China and Taiwan.
 For instance, it was common to carry lantern during mooncake festivals, but mainland China and Taiwan only practise carrying lanterns on 15 January lunar calendar.
 There is also an annual pilgrimage to Kusu Island on the ninth lunar month, where Chinese devotees will visit the Tua Pek Kong Temple and three Keramat shrines on the island.